tdwg/website/conferences/2024/index.md

 ## Accommodations

 The conference will be held at the Okinawa Convention Center (OCC), not a hotel, so we have not arranged for room-blocks to be held at one or more local hotels.
-We recommend looking at the hotels listed under [Neighborhood Accommodations](https://www.oki-conven.jp/en/neighborhoodaccommodations/) on the OCC website, or simply searching for near by hotels on your favorite travel or mapping site.
+We recommend looking at the hotels listed under [Neighborhood Accommodations](https://www.oki-conven.jp/en/neighborhoodaccommodations/) on the OCC website, or simply searching for nearby hotels on your favorite travel or mapping site.

 ## [Visit Okinawa Japan](https://visitokinawajapan.com/){:target="_blank"}